 Beyond Seven Review publishes links to useful content associated with a small set of topics.
 Much of the content relates to the use of computing in cultural studies and literary history.
 Beyond Seven Review was launched in late 2018.
-It appears every other week.
+Issues appear every other week.

 Each item is associated with at least one topic.
 Each topic has a arbitrary single-character identifier (e.g., 🚟).
 Content associated with a topic should resemble other content associated with the same topic.
 The text labels given to topics are not necessarily meaningful.
 Here are the current topics: